HC women look to be aggressive in open wrestling tourney Saturday

 Hastings College women’s head wrestling coach Cara Romeike is expecting big things from her team going forward.

 With 17 of her 21 wrestlers still freshmen, odds are the team will be quite formidable come its senior season.
-But what the second-year coach likes even better as her team heads into its open tournament Saturday at 9 a.m. in Lynn Farrell Arena is that with its 2-2 record in duel meets thus far, the team is already playing for keeps.
+But what the second-year coach likes even better as her team heads into its open tournament, which kicks off Saturday at 9 a.m. in Lynn Farrell Arena, is that with its 2-2 record in dual meets thus far the team is already playing for keeps.

 “They’ve really been doing well mindset-wise,” Romeike said.
 “The thing I’ve been most impressed with is that no matter what, they go out expecting to win.
 They don’t care who they are wrestling.
 They all have the attitude, ‘I’m going to win this match.’
 They rise to the occasion and do really well.”